The Amazing Spider-Man 129

 The Amazing Spider-Man #129, with its subtitle being "The Punisher Strikes Twice!" is a 19-page-long single issue of the American comic book The Amazing Spider-Man, published by Marvel Comics in 1974.
-The issue is well known for being the first appearance of the character called the Punisher, who at that point in time was portrayed as an antagonist of Spider-Man but would later become one of Marvel's most popular and successful characters.
+The issue is well known for being the first appearance of the Punisher, who at that point in time was portrayed as an antagonist of Spider-Man but would later become one of Marvel's most popular and successful characters.
 The issue is also the first appearance of the Jackal, a supervillain who would go on to become one of Spider-Man's most notorious adversaries and an integral part of the infamous Clone Saga storyline in the mid-1990s.

 The issue is considered a milestone comic by Marvel fans and is very sought after among comic book collectors.
 It was written by Gerry Conway and drawn by artist Ross Andru with a cover by Gil Kane and John Romita Sr. (Note: John Romita Sr. who was Marvel's art director at the time created the basic design for the character while The Amazing Spider-Mans penciller Ross Andru was the first artist to draw the character for publication.
 They are both generally credited as creators of the character.) which has been homaged, copied, and parodied multiple times.